adamhrv/skylift/README.md

+# SkyLift V0.4

+Will be posted June 15

+- python3
+- click
+- easier to use CLI parser workflow
+- fix timestamp

 # SkyLift V0.3

 SkyLift is a low-cost geolocation spoofing device.
 It currently uses the ESP8266 to broadcast WiFi Beacon Frames to exploit a longstanding (2008) vulnerability in WiFi geolocation services.